Edited By : Renée Deveney

 • Pancreatitis: Ozempic’s label warns about a potentially elevated risk of pancreatitis.
 Johns Hopkins reports this risk nearly doubles in those who take semaglutide drugs.

 The more serious adverse health effects have led to Ozempic lawsuits claiming personal injury.
-The latest round of lawsuits involves those who experienced gastroparesis during or after taking Ozempic.
+These lawsuits involve those who experienced gastroparesis and gallbladder issues during or after taking Ozempic.

 Always take prescription drugs exactly as your doctor prescribes.
 Talk to your doctor about any symptoms you experience and their severity to get the best possible health advice and treatments.